 Missed your flight?
 If it wasn’t your fault – meaning you were delayed by bad weather or mechanical problems – the airline will take care of you and help you figure out your next move.
 Learn more about that here.
 What we’re talking about now is what to do about a missed flight when you are to blame.

 What to Do if You Missed Your Flight

-Be pro-active: If you know you will miss your flight – or even think you might – the first and most important step is to talk to the airline.
-Note: Rules regarding late passengers vary for carriers around the world.
-Check your airline’s website for specifics.
-Here are some general guidelines from several U.S. airlines.
+Be pro-active: If you know you will miss your flight – or even think you might – get on the phone and talk to the airline.
+What they will tell you will vary by carrier but here are some guidelines.

 1. Contact the airline immediately

-- If you know you’ll be late or will not show up: Call the airline immediately or you will likely forfeit the entire cost of the ticket.
-If you’ve already flown part of the trip, you could forfeit whatever remains.
-A call will usually keep your ticket valid but you may have to pay a change fee.
-This can be up to $200 for U.S. domestic flights plus any additional costs if the fare has gone up.
+- If you know you’ll be late or will not show up: Call the airline immediately or you could forfeit the entire cost of your ticket.
+If you’ve already flown part of the trip, you might forfeit whatever remains (it happened to a friend of mine who missed his connecting flight when he fell asleep waiting for boarding to get underway).
+A phone call will usually keep your ticket valid but you may have to pay a change fee, which can cost as much as $200.
+Finally, if the fare has risen since you purchased the original ticket, you might have to pay the difference.
 Bottom line: A call salvages something; not calling forfeits everything.

-- If you’re not sure you’ll make the flight: Call the airline anyway and explain the situation.
-If you get to the airport in the nick of time (or a few minutes past), employees may be able to ease your way on board.
-This is a long shot but you won’t know ’til you try.
+- If you’re not sure you’ll make the flight: Call the airline anyway and explain your situation.
+If you get to the airport at the very last minute, employees may be able to ease your way on board (or even hold the plane for a few minutes).
+Tip: Throw yourself on the mercy of the airline; it may not work but you won’t know ’til you try.

 2. Talk to a gate agent